google/ksp/CONTRIBUTING.md

     excess filtering when traveling along the program.
 * Write your test case to work with test processor.
     * Create a test kt file under [testData](compiler-plugin/testData/api) folder.
-    Every kt file under this folder corrsponds to a test case.
+    Every kt file under this folder corresponds to a test case.
     * Inside the test file:
         * [optional] Add ```// WITH_RUNTIME``` to the top if you need access to standard library.
         * Add ```// TEST PROCESSOR:<Your test processor name>``` to provide the test processor for this test case.
 Processors can